ismaelpamplona/isma.codes/posts/mastering_p2_p_the_power_of_decentralized_networking.md

 description: >-
   This article explores the fundamentals of Peer-to-Peer (P2P) networking, covering key concepts, architectures, notable protocols, and frameworks.
 It also dives into security challenges, future trends, and practical tools like Grenache and libp2p for building decentralized systems.
 categories:
+  - p2p
+  - blockchain
-  - Peer-to-Peer Networks
+  - decentralized-systems
-  - Blockchain
+  - networking
-  - Decentralized Systems
+  - cryptography
-  - Networking
+  - web3
-  - Cryptography
+  - crypto
 ---

-## Content
+## Contents

 ## Introduction